Research Institute for Sustainability Helmholtz Centre Potsdam

 The Institute’s transdisciplinary research and consultancy activities are frequently characterised by a co-creative approach.
 These collaborative research processes seek to harness the expertise and perspectives of diverse participants in such a way that new forms of knowledge, agency, and creativity can emerge.
 The Institute tackles problems that require a deeper understanding of sustainability challenges and their possible solutions.
 Developing a common understanding that is underpinned by scientific evidence, RIFS enables stakeholders from politics, civil society and business to pursue their values and interests as they work together to identify solutions that are effective, efficient, resilient and ethical.
 With its unique approach RIFS supports decision-makers in politics, civil society and business in their efforts to create a sustainable future and to ensure that both current and future generations inhabit a world that is worth living in.

-In addition to these research areas, research work at RIFS is vitalised by the Fellow Programme.
+In addition to these research themes, research work at RIFS is vitalised by the Fellow Programme.
 Every year, up to 25 researchers and practitioners from all over the world contribute their expertise and ideas to the Institute's work.

 Find out more about our transformative research approach and activities: